When asked to describe the “jobs-to-be-done” approach to understanding customers, Clayton Christensen remembers the milkshake.

 The Struggle

-Within the consumer context you’ve identified, which tensions or conflicts define the experience?
-Are certain priorities in contradiction?
+Within the consumer context, you’ve identified which tensions or conflicts define the experience.
+Are specific priorities in contradiction?
 Is a tradeoff inevitable to some extent?

 One recurring struggle customers encounter is the clash between convenience and intention.
-Our long term aspiration may be fitness, but our immediate desire points towards pizza.
-We want to save money, but a new pair of shoes sound pretty good.
-In cases such as these, the job-to-be-done will necessarily reflect the presence of conflict.
+Our long-term aspiration may be fitness, but our immediate desire points towards pizza.
+We want to save money, but a new pair of shoes sounds pretty good.
+In such cases, the job-to-be-done will necessarily reflect the presence of conflict.

 Can your brand help customers navigate these difficulties, ultimately empowering them towards decisions they’ll be proud of?
 If so, that’s your job to be done.